douglaz/psl/Home.md

+Welcome to the wiki for the Probabilistic Soft Logic(PSL) software from the STATISTICAL RELATIONAL LEARNING GROUP [ LINQS | http://linqs.cs.umd.edu/projects/]at the University of Maryland and the University of California Santa Cruz.

 First note: PSL has multiple interfaces
 - [[Command Line Interface for new users | GettingStarted:CLI]]
 - [[Groovy for power users | GettingStarted:Groovy]]